 The Critical Link to Value Creation

 DHR holds a distinction in the search industry, relevant to executing CHRO searches for PE Funded companies.
-Two members of the North America HR Practice are former CHRO’s of PE portfolio companies – Ed Flowers in Atlanta and Chris Knipp in Dallas.
+Two members of the North America HR Practice are former CHRO’s of PE portfolio companies – Ed Flowers in Atlanta and Christopher Knipp in Dallas.

 In the current and increasingly competitive business climate, with dynamic and shifting markets and associated customer requirements, the CHRO is one of the essential links to the successful growth and profitability of PE sponsored companies.
 The top HR officer is at the vortex, with the CEO, in defining and cultivating the culture and driving the talent agenda so critical to meet value creation objectives.
 HR leadership and associated practices and policies have a direct bearing on the velocity and adaptability of a company’s approach to the market.
 The CHRO’s role -- to develop leaders, attract and grow talent, and create a culture of engaged employees in a dynamic environment – can make or break a company’s ability to meet aggressive performance targets.

 Importantly, the required pace of change in a PE funded company often comes with a leveraged balance sheet and always with a discrete timeline to achieve value creation target.
 This change in ownership requires a sense of urgency, focus and discipline in all functional areas, including HR.
 Preferred candidates for this demanding role must be willing to exercise the cultural transformation rapidly with an eye on developing a highly motivated accountable workforce so high-impact initiatives can yield desired economic improvements.
 Whereas some may thrive in a faster paced environment, others may be less effective given the breadth of actions required that affect the entire human resource fabric of the company.